don/NDEF/README.md

 ### NdefRecord

-A NdefRecord carrys a payload and info about the payload within a NdefMessage.
+A NdefRecord carries a payload and info about the payload within a NdefMessage.

 ### Specifications